Callme2YC/Caf-Anima-Matris-Project/Chatbots/Washed Fermentation Chatbot/README.md

 ```

 ### 2. Loading the Model
 Make sure the trained model is saved before running the chatbot.
-The model should be saved as **xgb_washed_model.json**.
+The model should be saved as **gb_washed_model.pkl**.

 ## Using the Chatbot
 The chatbot interacts with users to input relevant data and predict the SCA score based on the trained model.